Pale Male: Nest controversy

-In early December 2004, the hawks' nest and the anti-pigeon spikes that had long anchored it were removed by the board of the co-op.
+In early December 2004, the hawks' nest and the anti-pigeon spikes that had long anchored it were removed by the board of the co-op due to concerns about debris from the nest falling to the street below.
 The removal caused an international outcry and a series of impassioned protests organized by New York City Audubon Society and the Central Park birding community.
 Mary Tyler Moore, a resident of the building and animal rights advocate, also participated in the protests.
 By December 12, 2004, the building, various city agencies, and the Audubon Society agreed to seek a solution, and quickly came to an agreement to replace the spikes and to install a new "cradle" for the nest.
 By December 28, 2004, the scaffolding had been removed and the hawks started bringing twigs to the nest site.

 However, eggs laid by Lola in March 2005 did not hatch, and in fact Pale Male and Lola did not hatch any new eyasses since the disturbance of their original nest.
 A panel of experts assembled by the Audubon Society reviewed the photos taken of the interior of the nest on January 4, 2008, and recommended the removal of stainless steel spikes seen protruding through the bowl of the nest.
 The spikes impeded the rolling of the eggs by the female during incubation.
 The Audubon Society obtained the support and approvals of municipal agencies and property owners to have the 92 spikes removed from the cradle supporting the nest.